ready for learner permit

 Since 1999 when the GDL program was instituted in Utah, parents have seen a 69% decrease in the number of teens ages 15–17 killed in motor vehicle crashes (Utah Department of Transportation).

-The bottom line is that the GDL laws are important because they save lives.
+The bottom line is that the GDL laws save lives.

 Learner Permit Requirements by Age